-Occasionally, a group may wish to create a new set of course prefixes (CC, ECON, ENGL).
-Individuals should contact the Office of the Registrar and the chair of FSAAC to request a new course prefix.
+New Prefix: Occasionally, a group may wish to create a new set of course prefixes (CC, ECON, ENGL).
+Individuals should contact the Office of the Registrar and the chair(s) of FSAAC to request a new course prefix.
+Once it is verified by those parties that the new prefix is appropriate and available, it will then be made available in Curriculog for use by the requesting unit.
 Voting for approval of the first course with the new prefix is also voting to approve the new course prefix.
 Each prefix is associated with an academic unit, and an academic unit may be responsible for multiple course prefixes.
 Additionally, no two prefixes can be identical.